 Overall employment of kindergarten and elementary school teachers is expected to increase over the next decade to replace an aging teaching workforce.
 Science, math, special education, and bilingual teachers will be in great demand.

-Students can earn credits towards an Associate degree, which they can then transfer to Western Oregon University.
-Education classes count toward the Associate of Arts Oregon Transfer Degree.
+Students can earn credits towards an Associate degree, which they can then transfer to their University.
+Education classes can be applied toward the Associate of Arts Oregon Transfer Degree (AAOT) or the specialized AAOT-Elementary Education.

-Complete the steps for new students, on the Getting Started page
+Complete the steps for new students, on the Start Here page

 The admissions form will ask you what you plan to study.
 Since we don’t offer a degree or certificate in this subject, you should choose Associate of Arts – Oregon Transfer (AAOT) for now.